kcayut/1a2b-Guess-number/README.md

-      if the NUMBER and the POSITION both correct, it denote as A. if the NUMBER correct, but the POSITION wrong, it denote as B. if neither the NUMBER and the POSITION wrong, it denote as C. for example, someone gauss 4315,
+      if the NUMBER and the POSITION both correct, it denote as A. if the NUMBER correct, but the POSITION wrong, it denote as B. if neither the NUMBER and the POSITION wrong, it denote as C. for example, someone guess 4315,
       comparer to the answer '2341',
       '4' number correct, position wrong, 1B.
       '3' number correct, position correct, 1A.